Katia and Maurice Krafft: Katia

 Katia Conrad was born on 17 April 1942 in Guebwiller, France, to Charles and Madeleine Conrad.
 She graduated from the University of Strasbourg with degrees in physics and chemistry.

 Maurice

-Maurice Krafft was born on 26 March 1946 in Mulhouse, France.
+Maurice Krafft was born on 25 March 1946 in Mulhouse, France.
 He first became interested in volcanoes during a family holiday to Naples and Stromboli when he was seven years old.
 He joined the Société géologique de France when he was 15, and went on to study geology, first at the University of Besançon, and later at the University of Strasbourg.

 Together

 The two met while students at the University of Strasbourg, and married in 1970.
 The couple honeymooned at Stromboli, where they photographed its near-continuous eruption.
 Recognising the public interest in the documentation of volcanic eruptions, they began to make a career of filming them.

 Career

 The Kraffts were often the first to arrive at the scene of an active volcano, and became well known in the volcanologist community.
 Their footage of the effects of volcanic eruptions on the surrounding areas often played a considerable part in gaining the cooperation of local authorities faced with volcanic threats.
-Following the onset of activity at Mount Pinatubo in the Philippines in 1991, the Kraffts' footage of the impact of the 1985 Nevado del Ruiz lahar in Colombia, which had caused the Armero tragedy, was shown to large numbers of people, including the country's then-president, Corazon Aquino, and was attributed to convincing a number of sceptics that an evacuation of the area was necessary.
+Following the onset of activity at Mount Pinatubo in the Philippines in 1991, the Kraffts' footage of the impact of the 1985 Nevado del Ruiz lahar in Colombia, which had caused the Armero tragedy, was shown to large numbers of people, including the then president of the Philippines, Corazon Aquino, and was attributed to convincing a number of sceptics that an evacuation of the area was necessary.

 Katia started her career by taking gas samples of volcanoes and documenting eruptions by observing them in person, writing books on her findings to fund her trips; her books pioneered a new area of volcanic coverage.
 The Kraffts' close-up footage of volcanic eruptions has been attributed to enhancing geologists' understanding and knowledge of the topic, while Katia has been cited as a pioneer in the field of female volcanologists.
 In addition to their observations, the Kraffts also took measures, gas readings, and samples, often feet away from pyroclastic and lava flows, and documented how the eruptions affected the local ecosystem.
 The Kraffts documented the formation of new volcanoes, in addition to the effects of acid rain and ash clouds.

 Throughout the 1970s and 1980s, the Kraffts documented various volcanoes and volcanic eruptions; often Maurice would film them while Katia took photographs.
 In 1987, the Kraffts featured in "The Volcano Watchers", an episode in the sixth season of the PBS series Nature.

 One of the Kraffts' final projects was "Understanding Volcanic Hazards and Reducing Volcanic Risks", in which they produced informational films and educational materials on the science of volcanic eruptions and the need of evacuations.